fresh-joey/devops-projects/GitHub_Runner/Github_Runner_Config.md

 chmod 755 runsvc.sh
 ```

 - Now, we create a service file.
-You can give it any name. <actions.runner.project.service> is what I used here
+You can give it any name. "actions.runner.project.service" is what I used here
-- <actions.runner.project.service> will be the name of the service, so use a filename in line with the project or application for ease of use.
+- "actions.runner.project.service" will be the name of the service, so use a filename in line with the project or application for ease of use.

 ```console
 sudo nano /etc/systemd/system/actions.runner.project.service